 How licensing works

 When inviting new users, Company Admins can choose a license for the invitee depending on the subscription setup.
-If your account is enrolled in Flexible Licensing Program (FLP), it is possible to select Free or Free Restricted license.
+If your subscription is enrolled in Flexible Licensing Program (FLP), it is possible to select Free or Free Restricted license.

-💡 Users with Free Restricted licenses can request a Full license in your account.
+💡 Users with Free Restricted licenses can request a Full license in your subscription.
 Admins can configure the way they will be notified of these and other types of requests in Request Management settings.

 Frequently asked questions